KostrxGit/KostrxGit/README.md

 - 👋 Hi, I’m @KostrxGit
 - 👀 I’m interested in sports, gastronomy, computer games and programming
 - 🌱 Currently I am learning programming, I have mastered programming languages such as: C#, C++, HTML, CSS, JS, PHP.
+I'm using freamworks as Vite+React and Angular.
 Although I am still training my skills.
 - 💞️ I’m looking to collaborate on with a development company or studio that deals with creating games or creating websites.
 Also I can work as freelancer.
 - 📫 How to reach me email: kostrx.gitcontact@gmail.com